-The following list will begs from the southern most part of Daniel Boone National Forest and heads north (which is how I explored this area).
+The following list will begins from the southern most part of Daniel Boone National Forest and heads north (which is how I explored this area).

 1) Check out Eagle Falls:

 Basically we decided to explore Daniel Boone National Forest without any prior prep.
-We just saw some amazing pictures and let the GPS take us to what we thought was going to be the sandstone region I was talking about earlier.
+We just saw some amazing pictures and let the GPS take us to what we thought was going to be the famous sandstone bridge region I was talking about earlier.

-Sadly, because the map listing was incorrect, we basically ended up lost somewhere and had to stop in a town to ask where the sandstone area was.
+Sadly, because the map listing was incorrect, we basically ended up lost somewhere and had to stop in a town to ask where the sandstone bridge area was.

 Unfortunately no one knew, but they did recommend we visit a popular waterfall location, Eagle Falls, and so we did.
-That ended up being a great decision as can tell from the photos.
+And that ended up being a great decision as can tell from the photos.

 Here is the location of Eagle Falls and I highly recommend it!
 It isn’t a big waterfall, but the surrounding region and the waterfall itself is gorgeous!